 DM: Suat Kaya (Turkey)

-His career was all but associated with Galatasaray, with which he won major titles including and the 2000 UEFA Cup.
+Suat Kaya's career was all but associated with Galatasaray, with which he won major titles including and the 2000 UEFA Cup.
 Over the course of 16 seasons, he amassed Süper Lig totals of 353 games and 44 goals.
-Earned 15 caps.
-He represented Turkey at Euro 2000.
+He also played for Konyaspor from 1987 to 1992.
+He earned 15 caps.
+He represented Turkey at the European Championship in 2000.

 CM: Tugay Kerimoglu (Turkey)

-He was a part of Turkey's Golden Generation.
+Tugay Kerimoglu was a part of Turkey's Golden Generation in 2000's.
 He was capped 94 times between 1992 and 2006.
 He went to the Euro 1996, Euro 2000 and the 2002 World Cup.
 He was a deep-lying midfielder who played mainly with Galatasaray and Blackburn Rovers.
 He had a brief stint with Rangers in Scotland.
 He was the youngest ever captain at Galatasaray.

 RM: Okan Buruk (Turkey)